Different Types of Argumentative Essay

 For example,

-if someone says “all cats are mean” they most likely haven’t spent much time with cats, because there are plenty of cuddly ones out there! |
+If someone says “all cats are mean” they most likely haven’t spent much time with cats, because there are plenty of cuddly ones out there! |

 Red Herring Fallacy